 Brian has a personal passion for criminal justice reform.
 He is a graduate of the Delancey Street Foundation.
 He received his basic business vocational training at their School of Marketing.
 He was their top salesperson at the time.

 Brian is a "clean and sober" person that works for drug policy reform and the end marijuana prohibition.
 For several years he worked for the United Food and Commercial Workers union on their national cannabis workers organizing campaign.

 He has a specialized business development consultancy for the emerging California hemp industry and currently produces California Hemp Business Workshops throughout the state.

 Brian is the general manager of Better World Associates, a small agency focused social business development and connecting professionals to build a better world.

-He is starting up two new enterprises in San Francisco, Better World Transportation, a social business, and the Space Tourism Agency.
+He has recently developed outlines for three new enterprises in San Francisco, Better World Transportation, Farm Workworker Farms (both social businesses), and the Space Tourism Agency.

 Brian is currently working with Life On Earth Media on the production of two Internet broadcast channels Vote Climate 2020 and Labor Day 2020 to Get Out The Vote for the November 2020 election.